 “I reduced my base weight by over a whopping 10 kg!
 Today my base weight in the summer months floats around 4½ kg and in the colder months is normal at 6 kg not including my newly purchased photography kit.”

 I grew up in Brisbane, Queensland, Australia but I have lived in Denmark for some 25 years.
 As a teenager I did many “Boy Scout” hikes in south-east Queensland, Australia.
 My old Scout master was ex-army and we were put through all sorts of tests including night hikes through thick brush that had to be cut through with a machete whilst we were sucked on by huge leaches.
-In those days we slept on a ground sheet on the ground in our heavy synthetic sleeping bags; there was no such thing as air beds.
-We slept in open tents with no insect nets.
+In those days we slept straight on the ground in our heavy sleeping bags, using only a ground sheet; there was no such thing as air beds.
+Our shelters were open with no insect nets and no floors.
 You also had to find fallen trees in the bush and make a tent pole to support the shelter as it had none.

 That was quite a few years back and up until 2015 I hadn’t “lived” in the outdoors as I did when I was younger in Australia.
 Therefore I decided to join a refresher course in October 2015.
 I participated in this workshop for several reasons: